 What do the two candidates to be the next prime minister say on policy?

-Tory MPs have decided on the final two candidates who will vie for the Conservative leadership.
+Liz Truss and Rishi Sunak are battling it out to become the next Conservative leader.

-Now it is up to party members to decide whether Rishi Sunak or Liz Truss will be the next prime minister.
+Over the coming weeks, it will be up to party members to decide which of those candidates will be the next prime minister.

 Both have clashed over policy in their bid to secure the top job.